-According to another definition, "outsourcing is a method of organisation and management consisting in a relatively permanent, long-term, contract-based transfer of responsibility for the implementation of specific areas of business activity (tasks, functions or processes) to a specialised external partner, taking into account the dynamic, interactive, and partnership nature of cooperation aimed at obtaining economic and qualitative benefits and at the same time the possibility of developing the key competences of the parent company, which allows strengthening its key activities, building a competitive advantage, and developing the company" (Matejun, 2015).).
+According to another definition, "outsourcing is a method of organization and management consisting in a relatively permanent, long-term, contract-based transfer of responsibility for the implementation of specific areas of business activity (tasks, functions or processes) to a specialized external partner, taking into account the dynamic, interactive and partnership nature of cooperation aimed at obtaining economic and qualitative benefits and at the same time the possibility of developing the key competences of the parent company, which allows strengthening its key activities, building a competitive advantage and developing the company" (Matejun, 2015).

-The evolution diagram and the increase in the importance of outsourcing for modern companys are presented in Figure 6.1.
+The diagram of the evolution and increase in the importance of outsourcing for modern enterprises is presented in Figure 6.1.

 Figure 6.1.
-Evolution of the Outsourcing Concept
+Evolution of the outsourcing concept